Matherunner/tastools/doc/health.rst

 One assumption we made in the description above is that the loop in ``FireBulletsPlayer`` breaks the explosion crate first.
 If this is not the case, then the item will not be duplicated.
-To see this, notice that the desired crate becomes ``SOLID_NOT`` as soon as the first pellets breaks it, which causes the later explosion to miss the crate.
+To see this, notice that the desired crate becomes ``SOLID_NOT`` as soon as the first set of pellets breaks it, which causes the later explosion to miss the crate.

 Limited applicability
 ~~~~~~~~~~~~~~~~~~~~~